 Mathematics are great!
 Aren’t they?
 Many people are at the very least somewhat capable of performing mathematics, and there are some very simple things in math, such as multiplication or calculating Pi.
 We can all calculate for Pi right?
 The circumference of a circle divided by its diameter?
 But wait… Can God do math?

-Christians understand that the Holy Bible is the inerrant Word of God, but the non-believers come up with some of the most ridiculous accusations of Biblical errors at times.
-For example, they claim and tell us that the Holy Bible does not even get Pi correct, based on 1 Kings 7:23.
+Some claim that the Holy Bible does not even get Pi correct, based on 1 Kings 7:23.
 Now, let us investigate this accusation, as to behold whether or not it holds merit.

 [1 Kings 7:23] He made the cast metal reservoir, 10 cubits from brim to brim, perfectly round.
 It was 5 cubits high and 30 cubits in circumference.